 After the vines have been pruned the brush gets pulled off the wires and laid in between the vine rows.
 Once weather permits, a tractor will come through and chop the wood up and return it to the soil to decompose in place.
 The nutrients will feed the vines and grow more shoots and the cycle continues.

 Finally, crews work on vineyard clean-up and spring prep.
-Alex can do a very preliminary crop estimation based on the number of buds left on each vine to create shoots.
+The vineyard team can do a very preliminary crop estimation based on the number of buds left on each vine to create shoots.
 This is our very first look into the season.
 Now, we wait for the buds to break………